Connect shaft-mcp

 During MCP runs, relative SHAFT artifact paths are resolved under the runtime root.
 This includes generated Allure results and reports, downloaded properties, downloads, videos, services files, dynamic object repository files, test data, Extent reports, execution summaries, and performance reports.
 Explicit absolute path overrides remain absolute.

-and element_type with a locator strategy and locator value for default
+element_click and element_type with a locator strategy and locator value for

 Guide search for agents